codesumanr/DanceLover/README.md

 # DanceLover
 DanceLover is a web application designed to help users discover nearby dance studios using Google Maps and watch curated dance videos via the YouTube API.
-Built with Node.js, Express.js, MongoDB, and Pug.
+Built with Node.js, Express.js, MongoDB, and Pug  (MERN).

 ## Features
 -   *Find Nearby Studios*: Enter your location to search for dance studios, displayed visually on an interactive Google Map.